Home

 I then consider qualitative factors discussed in another section to refine the list further.

-And when I have the refined list of companies that provide the characteristics I am looking for, I wait to buy them at a fair price.
+And when I have the refined list of companies that provide the characteristics I am looking for, I put them on a watch list and wait to buy them at a fair price.

 Return from Stock Market Screener to Good Stocks to Buy